ernstki/ten-line-flask-app/README.md

 ## Notes

-See the open pull request (!1) for an example of how to take a simple Flask app to the next level by creating a Python module for it and adding a `setup.py` installation script.
+See the open [pull request #2][pr2] for an example of how to take a simple Flask app to the next level by creating a Python module for it and adding a `setup.py` installation script.

 Can you find the bug?
 When the [`home.html` template][htpl] renders, it should greet you with "Hello from <your hostname>" instead of "Hello from nowhere."
-See #1 for details.
+See [issue #1][iss1] for details.

 ## Author